Fabulous Winter Getaway to Wine Country Itinerary

 Cool Beauty

 For a morning indoors, get colorful at the Sonoma Valley Museum of Art.
-The eclectic museum has been known to feature everyone from little-known local artists to giants such as Picasso and Rodin.
+The eclectic museum has been known to feature everyone from local artists to giants such as Picasso and Rodin.

 Small Town, Big Eats